javierjulio/textarea-autosize/README.md

 This is a very small jQuery plugin for auto expanding (auto grow) Textareas.
 If you've commented on Facebook, this plugin replicates the auto expanding behavior of their textarea implementations.
 Using `SHIFT` + `ENTER` will enter new lines whether text has been entered or not.
 If the textarea does not have a value, then hitting just the `ENTER` key will add new lines.
 Although if it does have text and the `ENTER` key is used we can easily capture that in a handler and submit the form.
 This replicates the exact behavior on Facebook.

-I felt that many scripts similar to this didn't feel smooth.
-The text and the textarea control would flicker on hitting the `ENTER` key.
+I found that many similar scripts didn't feel smooth.
+The text and the textarea control would flicker on hitting the `ENTER` key with a noticable delay in resizing.
 Most were outdated and all were a lot bulkier than they should be.
 More importantly I wanted just behavior in the script.
 Anything regarding presentation would be controlled through CSS.

 ## Usage Examples

-This is all that is needed to enable the plugin.
+To enable the pluging simply find the `textarea` element you want and call the plugin method.

     <textarea class="js-auto-expand comment-field"></textarea>